 - Graduate Program Coordinator for Transportation (MS and PhD)

 - Graduate Program Coordinator for Construction Management and Engineering (MS)

 The graduate coordinators form the departmental Graduate Committee.
 The Committee reviews all PhD applications and makes admissions decisions, which are implemented by a graduate coordinator.
 For each registration, the student’s program must be approved by the academic adviser and signed by the graduate coordinator.

 - Admission to the PhD in Civil Engineering requires an MS in Civil Engineering or equivalent with a GPA of 3.5 or better (on a 0-4 scale).

-In criteria 1 and 2 above, the “equivalent” can be achieved in several ways.
+In criterion 1 above, the “equivalent” can be achieved in several ways.
 The candidate may have a MS degree with a different title that covers substantially the same material.
 In more general terms, the applicant must demonstrate that he or she has the equivalent of all undergraduate and master’s-level course work to be able to pursue doctoral-level work in the chosen major area, as well as in a minor area within the umbrella of civil engineering.
 Further, “equivalence” is evaluated based on the totality of the student’s undergraduate and graduate record, not course by course.
 Thus, an applicant who wishes to pursue doctoral work in Environmental Engineering, for example, must have the entire undergraduate and master’s-level course background expected in Environmental Engineering, but need not demonstrate such a background in structures.
-Because admission to a PhD program requires a relevant MS (or equivalent), an applicants who has not yet earned a master’s degree will be admitted as MS students and is expected to earn a MS degree while completing the major and minor course requirements.
+Because admission to a PhD program requires a relevant MS (or equivalent), an applicant who has not yet earned a master’s degree will be admitted as MS student and is expected to earn an MS degree while completing the major and minor course requirements.
 In rare cases, an applicant with only a BS degree may be directly admitted into the PhD program with the written approval of the department head.

 Doctoral Program of Study